Skip to content

 Character Concept

 Since it isn't always easy to come up with a character without seeing what is possible, looking through the pre-built progressions might spark some ideas.
 Pre-built progressions can be found here.
-While the possibilities of what can be mixed together are endless, this is a selection of builds that run along the lines of the familiar, and a few unfamiliar character archetypes.
+While the possibilities of what can be mixed together are endless, this is a selection of builds that run along familiar lines, and a few unfamiliar character archetypes.

 When we get an on-site character sheet I would suggest opening it here.
 Until then, there is a Defined Character Sheet available for free use on Roll20, which is a great resource.